douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 tricks for HEP](https://ddavis.io/posts/numpy-histograms/) post); the variance in each bin is part of the function return.

-So, please go checkout the [documentation](https://pygram11.readthedocs.io/) and [GitHub repository](https://github.com/douglasdavis/pygram11)!
+So, please go checkout the [documentation](https://pygram11.readthedocs.io/) and [GitHub repository](https://github.com/douglasdavis/pygram11).
-Open issues, PRs, email me, tweet me, or write something even better.
+Open issues, PRs, email me, tweet at me, or write something better (checkout some [benchmarks](https://pygram11.readthedocs.io/en/stable/bench.html) in the documentation).

 To try it out, spin up a virtual environment or conda environment and install with: